mtfaye/features-extraction/README.md

 #### 	1. Dataset Collection:
 Created 3 points of entry for the data injection and used the web scraping tool Beautiful Soup to scrape the body of messages for each channel of communication.
-To make it simple and save time on my preprocessing stage, I only considered collecting data from 3 folders inside the communication samples directory; the chats folder, the sms folder and the inbox subdirectory located inside the emails.
-The reason was, these 3 folders have different file format and I understand that one of the goal of this test task is to assess my ability to collect data from different source and file format.
-So I made sure to collect data from those 3 folders.

 ![Corpus](src/assets/corpus.png)